Literal Idiomatic Translation

 The following chart shows a matrix in the relationship between the benefits from fulfilling the Law of Works and fulfilling the Law Of Belief as apostle Paul introduced to us in Rom.
 3:27.
 The Law of Works is represented on the vertical axis while the Law Of Belief is represented on the horizontal axis.
 After careful consideration of the holy scriptures concerning the difference in motivation to do works under the old covenant based upon the Mosaic Law, verses the motivation to do good works under the new covenant in Jesus Christ's shed blood based upon the commandments of Jesus Christ, the works done under either covenant both earn a wage (misthos) which is due out of debt (opheilema).
 A wage or reward is paid by God out of debt, not out of grace.

 As you can see, the lower right quadrant where believing indexes with works, ZONE 1, is the "sweet spot".
 Believers who fulfill the conditions of God's Word who are indicated in this quadrant, are walking spiritually and powerfully.
 The believer is at peace with God (Rom.
 5:1).
-Believing comes to them through hearing, i.e., to the end of knowing and understanding God's Words (Rom.
+Believing comes to them through hearing, i.e., to the end of knowing and understanding God's words (Rom.
 10:17).
 This pleases God.
 Then acting upon that believing, even if it means only moving your lips to offer up the sacrifice of thanks and praise to God in the name of Jesus, brings promises to pass, and gets prayers answered.

 Rom.
 4:5 (LIT/UBS4) But (de) to the one (tō) not (mē) causing himself to work (ergazomenō) but (de) believing (pisteuonti) upon (epi) the one (ton) making righteous (dikaiounta) the one (ton) impious (asebē), the (hē) belief (pistis) of him (autou) is counted3049 (logizetai) into (eis) righteousness (dikaiosunēn).